 Why didn’t anyone ever tell us that parenting was going to be the hardest role we would ever take on?
-Not only is it a 24/7 gig, it is also one where we need to learn to wear many hats.
-The “coach” hat is really important in helping your child identify, accept and manage their feelings.
+Not only is it a 24/7 gig, but it is also one where we need to learn to wear many hats.
+The “coach” hat is really important in helping your child identify, accept, and manage their feelings.
 This is called emotion coaching.
-It’s based on the idea that emotions are a normal and an important part of life, and that children need guidance and support to learn how to identify and express their feelings appropriately.
+It’s based on the idea that emotions are a normal and an important part of life and that children need guidance and support to learn how to identify and express their feelings appropriately.

 One of the key pioneers of emotion coaching, Dr. John Gottman, conducted a longitudinal study that showed that children who were raised in emotion coaching households had better outcomes in terms of mental health, relationships, and life satisfaction as adults compared to those who did not receive this type of support.